-A: Advanced Online Authentication protects you from accidentally or unknowingly revealing your user ID and password to an imposter or a fraudulent website.
-By entering your User ID and clicking validate, we are able to provide you with your image and caption.
-If the image presented is the one that you selected, you can feel secure in entering your password to proceed.
-In addition, if someone does get your user ID and password and attempt to login, they will be using a computer that you did not register, therefore, the system will present the user with challenge questions.
+A: Advanced Online Authentication protects you from accidentally or unknowingly revealing your user ID and password to an imposter or a fraudulent website just by entering your User ID and clicking validate.
+In addition, if someone does get your user ID and password and attempt to login, they will be using a computer that you did not register, therefore, the system will not login.
 Since they will not know the answers to the questions that you provided during the set up process, they will be turned away and the financial institution will be notified.

 Q: What if I share my computer with someone who has his or her own account?
 Can we both login from the same machine?

 A: Yes, you can use the same computer to log into your individual accounts.
 There is no limit on how many people can log into the bank website from the same computer.